← Back to Headphones

 Which one is better?

-The HyperX Cloud Alpha Wireless is the better buy for most people - its unmatched 300-hour battery life crushes the Sonos Ace's 30 hours.
-That said, grab the Sonos Ace if you need superior audio quality and don't mind charging more frequently - it's an upgrade for audiophiles.
+The HyperX Cloud Alpha Wireless is the better buy for most people - its 300-hour battery life crushes the Sonos Ace's 30 hours.
+That said, grab the Sonos Ace if you need premium audio features and effortless connectivity with Sonos hardware - it's worth it for those who prioritize audio quality.

 Who should buy each?